 Recommended Dose: 15-30mg a day.

-If you don’t want to take an extra vitamin, there are plenty of this list of fertility-boosting foods has some of the best Omega 3 sources.
+If you don’t want to take an extra vitamin, this list of fertility-boosting foods has some of the best Omega 3 sources to include in your diet.

 Recommended Dose: 2000-3000 per day.
 Do not take flaxseed oil (flax on cereal etc is ok).